 Induction of labour is an increasingly common recommendation.
 More and more women find themselves having to decide whether to let their body and baby go into labour spontaneously or agree to medical intervention.

-Inducing Labour explains the process of induction of labour and shares information from research studies, debates and women’s, midwives’ and doctors’ experiences to help women and families become more informed and make the decision that is right for them.
+Inducing Labour: making informed decisions explains the process of induction of labour and shares information from research studies, debates and women’s, midwives’ and doctors’ experiences to help women and families become more informed and make the decision that is right for them.

 Please be aware that previous editions of this book are now out-of-date and contain information that is no longer correct.
 Make sure you’re reading the version with the stork on the cover!